AlenorX/Spectrum/README.md

 # Spectrum
-Spectrum - voice assistant on Python
+Spectrum is a Python-based voice assistant that is part of the Aura Studio ecosystem.

+Spectrum has a variety of commands that make life easier for people.